apache/phoenix-queryserver/python-phoenixdb/README.rst

 You can start a Phoenix QueryServer instance on http://localhost:8765 for testing by running the following command in the pohoenix-queryserver-parent directory::

-    mvn clean verify -am -pl phoenix-queryserver-it -Dtest=foo \
+    mvn clean verify -Pshade-javax-servlet -am -pl phoenix-queryserver-it -Dtest=foo \
     -Dit.test=QueryServerBasicsIT#startLocalPQS \
     -Ddo.not.randomize.pqs.port=true -Dstart.unsecure.pqs=true

 You can start a secure (https+kerberos) Phoenix QueryServer instance on https://localhost:8765 for testing by running the following command in the phoenix-queryserver-parent directory::

-    mvn clean verify -am -pl phoenix-queryserver-it -Dtest=foo \
+    mvn clean verify -Pshade-javax-servlet -am -pl phoenix-queryserver-it -Dtest=foo \
     -Dit.test=SecureQueryServerPhoenixDBIT#startLocalPQS \
     -Ddo.not.randomize.pqs.port=true -Dstart.secure.pqs=true

 this will also create a shell script in phoenix-queryserver-it/target/krb_setup.sh, that you can use to set up the environment for the tests.

+Note: Depending on the Phoenix version used for building, you may or may not need the `-Pshade-javax-servlet` option.
+Check BUILDING.md in the repository root.

 If you want to use the library without installing the phoenixdb library, you can use the `PYTHONPATH` environment variable to point to the library directly::